vespa-engine/blog/_posts/newsletter/2021-11-23-vespa-newsletter-november-2021.md

 excerpt: >
-    Advances in Vespa features and performance include improved schema inheritance, Intellij plugin for schemas, Hamming distance in ranking, and performance gains in data dump, application deployment and node recovery.
+    Advances in Vespa features and performance include improved schema inheritance, Intellij plugin for schemas, Hamming distance in ranking, and performance gains in data dump and application deployment.

 ---